SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/_projects/election.md

 mathjax: true
 ---

 Working closely with ABC News, built an election prediction platform which ingested night-of election results in real-time and then estimated the likelihood of each party winning.
 A nice write-up can be found [here](https://www.usfca.edu/news/dons-data-abc).
+The project itself was an incredible success with **_zero_** downtime on any of the nights in question.

 This platform did _not_ use polling information, instead estimating win probabilities by comparing precinct level results as they came in against those same precincts in previous elections.